securefederatedai/openfl/docs/source/workflow/running_the_federation.docker.rst

        $ fx workspace dockerize

 By default, the image is saved as `WORKSPACE_NAME_image.tar` in the workspace directory.

-2. The image then can be distributed and run on other machines without any environment prepartion.
+2. The image can be distributed and run on other nodes without any environment preparation.

     .. code-block:: console